The questions we hear most — and the answers that change the conversation.

 No. You're exposed right now — and waiting makes it worse.

 17 states have already enacted AI healthcare laws.
 Texas TRAIGA is in effect.
-Colorado SB 24-205 is in effect.
+Colorado has three AI statutes touching healthcare — SB 26-189 (general AI Act with broad HIPAA carveout), HB 26-1139 (health-insurance utilization review), and HB 26-1195 (psychotherapy AI).
 Illinois, California, New York — all enforceable.
 These laws don't pause because Washington is drafting a framework.
 Your practice is subject to them today, through every telehealth visit that crosses state lines.

 The federal executive order signed in December 2025 signals intent to establish a national AI standard — but an executive order does not preempt state law.
 Only Congress can do that through legislation, and the current legislative draft still requires governance obligations, risk assessments, and duty of care for high-risk AI in healthcare.
 The question isn't whether governance will be required — it's whether the framework is state, federal, or both.